-Mortality assumptions are based on the Sex distinct RP-2014 tables with gender adjustments for healthy annuitants and disabled retirees and an adjusted version on MP-2015 mortality improvement scale on a fully generational basis.
+Mortality assumptions are based on Pub-2010 mortality tables with gender adjustments for healthy annuitants and disabled retirees and an adjusted version on MP-2020 mortality improvement scale on a fully generational basis.

 Projected benefit payments do not include the effects of projected ad hoc cost-of-living adjustments (ad hoc COLAs) as they are not substantively automatic.
 The primary considerations relevant to making this determination include the historical pattern of granting the changes and the consistency in the amounts of the changes.